Giorgakis Olympios: Greek War of Independence

 He took part in the Battle of Sculeni on 29 June 1821, when Ottoman forces chased him (along with Yiannis Pharmakis and a small force of 400 Greeks) to the Secu Monastery in the Neamț County, where the Greeks made their last stand.
 Olympios died during the Ottoman attack to the monastery, when he blew up the gunpowder storage to not surrender himself.

-His widow and children fled to Khotyn, then part of the Bessarabia Governorate of the Russian Empire, where other people of the Serbian- and Greek War, had taken refuge.
+His widow and children fled to Khotyn, then part of the Bessarabia Governorate of the Russian Empire, where other people of the Serbian and Greek War, had taken refuge.

 After the liberation of Greece, Stana and her children moved to Athens.

+Legacy

+Following the dissolution of the Aromanian collaborationist Roman Legion during the Axis occupation of Greece, the National Liberation Front (EAM) of the Greek resistance sponsored the establishment of an Aromanian armed band, in theory separate from the EAM, named after Olympios to draw Aromanians into the resistance effort against the Axis occupation.